Bachelor of Engineering with Honours

 * Note: Achievement standards 91578 – 'Apply differentiation methods in solving problems' and 91579 - 'Apply integration methods in solving problems', must be included.

 ** Note: the Chemistry component is not required for some engineering disciplines.
-However, a basic knowledge of chemistry is expected of all Intermediate Year students.
 Please see the College of Engineering web page for arrangements for students who have not taken NCEA Level 3 chemistry.

 Visit the Intermediate Year page for more information.

-If you achieve outstanding results in one or more of the required subjects and/or complete a university-level course (eg, a STAR course), you may be able to replace one or more of the standard Intermediate Year courses with interest courses.
-Or you may be able to gain direct entry into the First Professional Year (in your preferred discipline) so that you can complete the degree in three years.
-For more information, please refer to the Modified Intermediate Year/Direct Entry page.
+If you achieve outstanding results in one or more of the required subjects and/or complete a university-level course (eg, a STAR course), you may be able to replace one or more of the standard Intermediate Year courses or direct entry into the First Professional Year programmes.
+For more information, please refer to the Intermediate Year page.

 For the full entry requirements see the Regulations for the Bachelor of Engineering with Honours.